 The NSF CREST Center for Cellular and Biomolecular Machines focuses on three specialized research areas: Biomolecular Machines, Macromolecular Assemblies and Hybrid Devices, and Cellular and Multicellular Systems.

 Proteins are true cellular nanomachines that perform sophisticated biological functions by self-assembling into dynamic 3D structures that use thermal energy to change shape in response to specific stimuli.
 Amid their many functions, proteins make for excellent nanoscale instruments.

 The high rate of discovery in nanotechnology is permitting us to realize nanomaterials with interesting new properties that can be used for building hybrid devices in conjunction with biomolecules.
 Here we focus on several of these applications.

-Large scale assemblies composed of multiple cells are ubiquitous, ranging from tissue to biofilms, and exhibit striking emergent behaviors controlled by cell mechanics and cell-cell interactions.
+Cell and cell assemblies composed of multiple cells can exhibit striking emergent behaviors controlled by cell mechanics and cell-cell interactions.